Mike IX Williams: Hurricane Katrina and jail

 When Hurricane Katrina hit New Orleans on August 29, 2005, Williams was at his home in the Lower Garden District with his then-girlfriend.
 About eight hours after the beginning of the storm, the power went out.
 By listening to battery powered radio announcements they were able to find out that the situation in New Orleans was quite bad.
 After the hurricane passed, the water in Williams' neighborhood subsided.
 At this time, violence and crime in the area became rampant and the police were not in a position to help the residents.
 Williams recalled, "There was a dead body round the corner from me.
 I saw someone pulling an ATM down the street, chained to the bumper of their car.
 Things got pretty hectic."

 In the 2020 book Raising Hell: Backstage Tales from the Lives of Metal Legends, Williams stated he looted a pharmacy after the hurricane and "didn't get busted until three days later".

-Inside the house they could hear gunshots and at one time, upon leaving the apartment, Williams' partner was confronted by a person who attempted to rob her.
+Inside the apartment they could hear gunshots and at one time, upon leaving the building, Williams' partner was confronted by a person who attempted to rob her.
 Williams intervened on her behalf.
 In order to escape the violence, Williams and his partner slept at the apartment of a friend.
 The following morning they borrowed a car and traveled to Morgan City, Louisiana, where Williams received word that his house had burned down.

 They booked a hotel room in Morgan City.
 Apparently, the person who attended them could see they were from New Orleans because they had to show their identity document; for unknown reasons this person contacted the police.
 Members of the police entered Williams's room and arrested him.

 Williams was convicted of drug possession and jailed.
 Bail was set at $150,000; an amount Williams was unable to afford.
 With help from his lawyer, Williams filed for a bond reduction which was rejected by the court on the grounds that Williams was a threat to society.
 Williams was anxious at this time as his friends and associates were unaware that he was in jail.
 A fund to help to free Williams was created and his bandmates encouraged fans to send letters to him while he was in jail.
 Williams recounted that his experience in jail was punitive in nature rather than rehabilitative; he expressed his belief that prison employees are sadists, and was quoted saying, "I think they like to hurt other people and like to see other people’s misery."
 Later, Phil Anselmo paid the bail money to have Williams released.
 Upon his release, Williams spent several months staying at Anselmo's home.